StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/restore/cold-restore/docker-compose.md

 # Restore a Cold Backup for a Stack Running with Docker Compose

-In this tutorial, we're going to guide you through restoring a cold backup of a stack running with Docker Compose for TheHive.
+In this tutorial, you'll restore a cold backup of a stack running with Docker Compose for TheHive.

 Restoring your application stack is a process that involves recovering configuration files, data, and logs from a previously created backup.
 This procedure ensures the application is returned to a consistent and operational state.